martincooper/scala-datatable/docs/DataColumnModificationExamples.md

 ```

 ## Replacing Columns
-To replace a Column, call the replace method on the table.columns collection.
+To replace a column, call the replace method on the table.columns collection.
 This will return a new DataTable structure with the column replaced.
 The column
 to replace can be specified by name, by index, or the column itself.